Electromagnetic Modeling of Lossy Materials with a Potential-Based Boundary Element Method: Proposed Formulation

 Next, the object's surface is discretized with a triangular mesh.
-Quantity~${\nhat\times\curlrAr}$ is expanded with divergence-conforming Rao-Wilton-Glisson (RWG) functions~\cite{RWG},~$\vect{f}_n\r$, defined on mesh edges and normalized by edge length.
-To respect the mutual orthogonality of~$\nhat\times\curlrAr$ and~$\Atr$, the latter is expanded with divergence- and quasi-curl-conforming Buffa-Christiansen functions~\cite{BCorig},~$\vect{g}_n\r$, which are defined on a barycentric refinement of the mesh.
-The unknowns~$\phir$ and~$\Anr$ are expanded with unit-amplitude pulse functions,~$h_n\r$, while~$\nhat\cdot\gradrphir$ is expanded with area-normalized pulse functions,~$\widetilde{h}_n\r$.
-Both~$h_n\r$ and~$\widetilde{h}_n\r$ are defined on mesh triangles, and the choice of normalizing by area was based on the condition number of the final system matrix.
+Quantity~${\nhat\times\curlrAr}$ is expanded with Rao-Wilton-Glisson (RWG) functions~\cite{RWG},~$\vect{f}_n\r$ normalized by edge length, while~$\Atr$ is expanded with Buffa-Christiansen functions~\cite{BCorig},~$\vect{g}_n\r$, which are defined on a barycentric refinement of the mesh.
+This choice of functions stems from~\eqref{Adef} and~\eqref{phidef}, which indicate that~$\nhat\times\curlrAr$ and~$\Atr$ are related to~$\Htr$ and~$\Etr$ on~$\mathcal{S}$, respectively.
+Since~$\Htr$ and~$\Etr$ can be interpreted as electric and magnetic surface current densities, respectively,~$\nhat\times\curlrAr$ and~$\Atr$ must both be expanded with divergence-conforming basis functions~\cite{ChewIEM}, while respecting their mutual orthogonality~\cite{calderon01}.
+These requirements are satisfied by the proposed expansion scheme.

+Unknowns~$\phir$ and~$\Anr$ are expanded with unit-amplitude pulse functions,~$h_n\r$, while~$\nhat\cdot\gradrphir$ is expanded with area-normalized pulse functions,~$\widetilde{h}_n\r$.
+The choice of normalizing by area was based on an empirical study of the condition number of the final system matrix.
 A more sophisticated choice of basis function for~$\phir$, such as the one suggested in~\cite{PIE_TD_DIEL}, may lead to improved accuracy.
 However, as shown in~\secref{sec:results}, the pulse functions are sufficiently accurate in a variety of cases.